Andrea Pirlo: Juventus sack head coach with Massimiliano Allegri set to replace him

 Andrea Pirlo has been sacked as Juventus head coach.

-The Turin club are close to announcing the return of Massimiliano Allegri to replace Pirlo, according to Sky in Italy, with the 53-year-old expected to re-sign within the next 24 hours.
+The Turin club are close to announcing the return of Massimiliano Allegri as their head coach to replace Pirlo, according to Sky in Italy, with the 53-year-old expected to re-sign within the next 24 hours.

 Juve issued the following message to Pirlo upon his departure from the Allianz Stadium: "Thank you, Andrea.